fox-squirrels-2013/phase-2-guide/lightning-talks.md

 ### Friday
 * Miya - What is a code kata?
 * Garreth - Custom Methods
+* Lindsey - Website user interface design from a marketing perspective

 ## Available Talks
 * What is the  arrange act assert pattern?